A+ A-

 v) any technical or security measures that apply to that data.

-4.6 Processing of data shall cease immediately where there are no longer lawful grounds for processing.
+4.6 Processing of data must cease immediately where there are no longer lawful grounds for processing.

-4.7 Data shall only be retained for the period as defined within the Retention & Destruction policy.
+4.7 Data must only be retained for the period as defined within the Retention & Destruction policy.

 Special Category Data